-The family invites you to post at our blog page to share memories of Laszlo and your unforgettable meals with the Fonos.
+Frank and I invite you to post at our blog page to share memories of Paulette and Laszlo and your unforgettable meals with the Fonos.

-In 1964, the couple moved to San Francisco with their newborn daughter, Andrea.
-Laszlo was best known as co-founder, of The Magic Pan restaurant, introducing French crêpes to America, expanding to over 48 Magic Pans nationwide.
+In 1965, the couple moved to San Francisco where Laszlo was best known as co-founder of The Magic Pan restaurant, introducing French crêpes to America, expanding to over 48 Magic Pans nationwide.

 As visionary restauranteurs, together with his business partner Paulette, they spent fifty years creating multiple successful trend-setting European eating establishments known for their menu and design concepts.
 In 1974, the Fonos opened Paprika’s Fono in Ghirardelli Square as a celebration and tribute to their Hungarian heritage.